 I was recently in a series of phone interviews for a position.
 Before that, I had decided to build up my brand as best I could with a brand new website and portfolio and trying to blog about my design experiences.
-I took screenshots of my best work (work-for-hire don’tchaknow, so I couldn’t post any interactive modules) and I engaged more fully in the Articulate community by purchasing Storyline 2 and participating in the the challenges.
+I took screenshots of my best work (work-for-hire don’tcha know, so I couldn’t post any interactive modules) and I engaged more fully in the Articulate community by purchasing Storyline 2 and participating in the the challenges.
 But it wasn’t enough.
 Several times, the interviewer asked me if I had anything else for him to view.
 And this weighed on my mind a lot.

-I love the challenges because they are bite-sized and modular and allow you to tackle a specific challenge.
-But it seemed that they weren’t working as show pieces.
-I can understand that.
-They are design practice, the equivalent of correcting 10 lines of code.
-What he was really asking for was original, fully-displayable, interactive pieces that showed my particular approach to design.
+I’ve been an aspiring writer for… ever but when I started thinking more visually and trying to practice my craft, I’ve been guilty of not making time for writing practice.
+So when my fantasy kingdom idea first surfaced, I became really excited about the idea to practice my writing through my instructional design.
 Long story long, I’m currently working on a longer eLearning piece for my portfolio that takes the ELH Challenge to another level.
 Low and behold, I starting using Popplet, a tool that I had previously only used to collect fiction ideas, to plan out my mashup of ELHChallenges #43 and 44, along with some other cool stuff concerning tourism in the psuedo-medieval fantasy kingdom of Essia.
 Stay tuned.
 It’s gonna be awesome.
 Though I’ve used Popplet before in the past, I’m just coming around to how useful a branching/storyboarding tool it is and I wanted to take some time out to articulate why its been an important tool, and I’m beginning to use it more and more as a way to collect my ideas for things other than pure writing.

 Some of the Stuff I like Most About using Popplet